Sekhan/NightPi/README.md

 <p align="center"><img src="https://github.com/Sekhan/NightPI/blob/master/Pictures/InsideF.jpg" alt="Inside" height="420px">

-If you're interested about making one, here are some tips :
+<p align="center">If you're interested about making one, here are some tips :

 - **Try to privilege full-aluminium briefcase** instead of a plastic/aluminium mix (which, in addition, are often made with cardboard inside).
 It will probably be a bit more expensive, but more resistant and easier to work on.
 - **Avoid using low-quality fixer like glue or nails**, prefer screws and nuts.
 Keep in mind that, in there is something to fix, you'll prefer to be able to easily disassembled it and work on it.
 - **Check the voltage/amperage of your hardware, they will have a impact on your battery size !**
 - **Draw a plan of the inside, including all component's size**.
 It is very important to make sure that you have enough space before buying everything, because you'll probably need more than expected.

 ## Further improvements
+- [ ] Battery-capacity monitoring
 - [ ] Full-disk encryption
 - [ ] Better range for WIFI and radio
-- [ ] Extented battery life